Smearing of causality by compositeness divides dispersive approaches into exact ones and precision-limited ones: Causality--driven dispersion with more than one variable: , (or ) elastic scattering

 with $F_J(s)\equiv\frac{(2J+1)}{2}\int_{-1}^1 dx e^{2iR\sqrt{s-4m^2}\sqrt{(1-x)/2}}P_J(x)$, and $PV$ the principal value integral.
 An example numerical computation of Eq.~(\ref{correctionExp}), twice subtracted, is seen in fig.~\ref{fig:correction2}.
 Once more, the uncertainty induced is not negligible, because $R$ is quite large (the compositeness scale, $R^{-1}$, is comparable to the scattering energies).

-These considerations have estimated only the difference between the right hand cut of a standard partial wave dispersion relation and an $R$-modified one; it is far from our intention to attempt an equivalent computation of the left hand cut, that is notoriously difficult; only known with some confidence in the nonrelativistic approximation~\cite{Oller:2018zts}; and whose contribution in the resonance region of energy of interest for the LHC, deep in the right hand cut, is suppressed anyway by the structure of the dispersion relation.
+These considerations have only provided the difference between the right hand cut of a standard partial wave dispersion relation and an $R$-modified one; it is far from our intention to attempt an equivalent computation of the left hand cut, that is notoriously difficult; only known with some confidence in the nonrelativistic approximation~\cite{Oller:2018zts}; and whose contribution in the resonance region of energy of interest for the LHC, deep in the right hand cut, is suppressed anyway by the structure of the dispersion relation.
+Given the uncertainty in the left hand cut, that it is eventually constrained by crossing from a set of different reactions and partial waves, it is reasonable to assume that the uncertainty induced by it will add up linearly to that of the right-hand cut,